How To Uncover Blind Spots In Your User Research

-Respondent.io, our own user research platform, is designed to make the participant recruitment process as smooth and painless as possible.
+Respondent.io, our own user research recruitment platform, is designed to make the participant recruitment process as smooth and painless as possible.
 We have collected a credible and engaged panel of marketers, developers, executives, and more, who are ready and willing to participate in your user research.

 We provide a simple interface for screener questions, so you can target the right participants for your study quickly and easily.
 Our incentives-based approach ensures that you'll get quality feedback from engaged participants, and our team of user research experts is on hand to provide support every step of the way.

 If you're looking for a platform that will help you to streamline your user research process, Respondent.io could be the answer.
-You'd be amazed at how tools like this can make your life easier and free up your time to focus on other important things.
+You'd be amazed at how tools and integrations like this can make your life easier and free up your time to focus on other important things.